yodhasu/Code-Archive/Python/EncryptDecrypt/README.md

 This is a simple symmetric encryption program to encrypt a string.

-To use you can simply download the protoEncryptor folder the exe file is already there.
+To use you can simply download the .exe file.

 ## Guide on How to Use